 There are a number of other policies that include, to a greater or lesser degree, risk management elements.
 For example, policies relating to financial management, travel, health and medical management, technical standards for event hosting, or team logistics would typically include procedures to address foreseeable risks in each of these specific areas.

 Set out below is the table of contents of (NSO)'s policy manual.
-This is provided to show the scope (Insert List of (NSO)'s policies)
+This is provided to show the scope of your policies and what they might cover.

+(Insert list of NSO's policies)